 Just last week, the RIAA targeted another YouTube-ripping site, YouTubNow, with a similar subpoena.
 Within hours of our report, the site went down, ostensibly for maintenance

 The new youtube might be shit to some and to some just the norm.
 Creators are now in trouble and having a hard time making content that is acceptable.
-Most are going a different direction, such as MAKING A MOVIE with Hollywood studios, Netflix or Amazon Prime.
+Most are going in a different direction, such as MAKING A MOVIE with Hollywood studios, Netflix, or Amazon Prime.